Your hair and nails help protect your body. They also keep the temperature of your body steady. As you age, your hair and nails begin to change.

 Hair Changes and Their Effects

 Hair color change.
 This is one of the clearest signs of aging.
-Hair color is due to a pigment called melanin, which is produced by hair follicles.
-These are structures in the skin that make and grow hair.
-With aging, the follicle makes less melanin.
+Hair color is due to a pigment called melanin, which hair follicles produce.
+Follicles are structures in the skin that make and grow hair.
+With aging, the follicles make less melanin, and this causes gray hair.
 Graying often begins in the 30s.

 Body and facial hair also turn gray, but usually later than scalp hair.
 Hair in the armpit, chest, and pubic area may gray less or not at all.

-Graying is determined by your genes.
-Gray hair tends to occur earlier in Caucasians and later in Asians.
+Graying is largely determined by your genes.
+Gray hair tends to occur earlier in white people and later in Asians.
 Nutritional supplements, vitamins, and other products will not stop or decrease the rate of graying.